Register a death

 Emergency death out of hours and weekend service

 This service is specifically for the issue of burial certificates only when a burial is taking place on the same day in England and has not been referred to the coroner.
-This service is available on the days we are closed over the festive period except for Sunday 25 December, Christmas Day.
+This service is available on the days we are closed except for 25 December, Christmas Day.

 A death registration is undertaken by appointment only during normal working hours Monday to Friday.